 |1934-46||28:37145||Volume:Column number/column fraction digit 1-9|

-For most libraries, the increasingly rare use of print CA no longer justifies the large amount of space it occupies.
+For most libraries, the increasingly rare use of print CA may no longer warrant the large amount of space it occupies.
 Ultimately, the decision must be based on local needs and situations.
-If space needs are urgent, it is quite difficult to justify retaining CA in place.
+If space needs are urgent, it is quite difficult to justify keeping CA in place.
 If you have the luxury of considering the finer points, these are some pieces of collective wisdom gathered from experts over the years.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.